 What do you mean by the term “administrative student or staff data” and what data can I request?

 Administrative data is information about students that are collected and maintained by a central office for administrative and operational purposes.
 These data often encompass several variables for one or more school years and, when shared, are often de-identified.
 Please be as specific as possible as to what data is being requested.
 Indicate the data elements, school years, and scope of data needed such as school names and grade levels.
-Requests such as all achievement data that are available is not acceptable.
+Requests such as ‘all achievement data that are available’ are not acceptable.
 The data requested must be justified by the indicated data analysis plan submitted.
-Note: a charge may be levied for data requests.
+Note: a fee will be assessed for data requests.
 These fees are based on the data elements requested and the time required to pull the data elements.